 This program is derived from a book dedicated to all the children on our planet.
 Through the author’s illustrations and documentary photographs, he tells the story of the Warsaw Ghetto and its uprising.
 The artist/author calls for a world where human dignity is respected and human life is sacred.

 Gilded Lions and Jeweled Horses

-This two-part program looks at the influences (sculpture, papercuts, etc.) on the work of carvers in European synagogues.
+This program looks at the influences (sculpture, papercuts, etc.) on the work of carvers in European synagogues.
 They were challenged to find appropriate employment when they came to “The Goldene Medina,” the new world of America.
 These presentations show their solution; i.e. building animals for carousels!
 A fun and educational series.

 Creating Jewish-American Culture

 (2 Part Series)